 PortaBella is an interesting approach with decent connectivity, but there is some fine print to understand before buying into the product.
 Depending on your plans for the remote end of the PortaBella link, you may need to invest in other Mushroom technologies.

 For example, Mushroom's website says that live video streaming requires Mushroom's Teleporter solution, and webcasting needs the vendor's Streamer component for use with PortaBella.
 (Whether other technologies might be substituted for Mushroom's own in these roles isn't clear to me.)
 There are also complexities and advantages to connecting with Mushroom's Bonding Proxy Appliance, located in your data center, that affect the overall remote connection experience.

 As someone who has tried with various degrees of success to provide a "go kit" for network connectivity or to extend my own Wi-Fi networks way beyond the norm to support specific events, I appreciate PortaBella's potential, and its price point (starting at a few thousand dollars).
 It's not easy to bring up a business-grade network in any location.
-The ability to include not only bandwidth but multi-carrier resiliency could be essential in the right scenario.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+The ability to include not only bandwidth but multi-carrier resiliency could be essential in the right scenario.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio